 Having trained as a Primary school teacher at Durham University, Susie began her career working for Bass PLC undertaking a number of roles from retail operations to brand management.
 On completing her MBA at Lancaster, with a focus on Leadership and Executive Coaching, she worked for a boutique consultancy delivering change management training for 2 years, before joining the International Business Leaders Forum.
 From 2006-2017 she worked for Business in the Community, running their Business Action on Homelessness campaign and delivery programme across the country until 2013.
 Her final years there were spent running their Education work, partnering disadvantaged schools across the country with long term business partners to improve outcomes for the children.

-Her two children joined Amesbury in 2016 and she currently chairs the Friends of Amesbury.
-Susie joined the Board of Governors with a particular interest in Education and People Development
+Her two children joined Amesbury in 2016 and Susie joined the Board of Governors with a particular interest in Education and People Development

 Advisor to School Health and Safety Committee